Flexiblefabric/Tien-Len/README.md

 This repository contains a simple command line implementation of the Vietnamese card game **Tiến Lên**.
 It comes with a Pygame graphical interface implemented in the `tienlen_gui` package.
-Launch it after installation with the `tien-len` command or run `python -m tienlen_gui.view` for development.
+Launch the GUI after installation with the `tien-len` command or run `python -m tienlen_gui.view` while developing.

 This project requires **Python 3.10** or later.

+## Overview

+Tiến Lên is a shedding‑type card game popular in Vietnam.
+Players take turns discarding valid combinations until one person empties their hand.
+This repository provides both a terminal version and a Pygame powered GUI with simple animations, sound effects and optional house rules.

 ## Quick Start